Any number of medications can apply to this question: Prozac, BuSpar, Tegretol, Lipitor, Verapamil, Prednisone and a host of others - even Viagra!

 - Using Medications Safely: Interactions Between Grapefruit Juice and Prescription Drugs - by R. Elaine Turner and Gail C. Rampersaud

-- Grapefruit Juice and Medications: A Potential for Adverse Events (no longer online)
+- Grapefruit Juice and Medications: A Potential for Adverse Events

 - Grapefruit Juice Can Interact With Medicines! - by William C. Shiel, Jr, MD, FACP, FACR